 It’s Blue Monday, and for most people that means moaning about the most miserable day of the year.
-But the Doctor loves a bit of blue (look at the TARDIS, for a start!) and she has encountered her fair share of blue creatures while travelling the universe.
+But the Doctor loves a bit of blue (look at the TARDIS, for a start!) and has encountered many blue creatures while travelling the universe.

 The Doctor was definitely a bit blue the day she met T’zim-Sha.
 For a start, she’d just regenerated, which would leave anyone feeling out of sorts.
 Also, she’d fallen from a great height and crashed through the roof of a train carriage.
 And worst of all, once she was back on her feet, she had to deal with “Tim Shaw”, a ferocious Stenza warrior with a face full of fangs extracted from his unfortunate victims!
 His skin was blue because he was so bloomin’ cold – one touch of his face would freeze any human to death, so keep your mitts off him if you happen to spot him!